 The Company follows ASC Topic 815 that establishes accounting and reporting standards for financial derivatives, including certain financial derivatives embedded in other contracts, and hedging activities.
 It requires the recognition of all financial derivatives as assets or liabilities in the Company's Consolidated Balance Sheets and measurement of those financial derivatives at fair value.
 The accounting treatment of changes in fair value is dependent upon whether or not a financial derivative is designated as a hedge and, if so, the type of hedge.
 Fair value is determined using third-party models with observable market data.
 For derivatives designated as cash flow hedges, changes in fair value are recognized in other comprehensive income and are reclassified to earnings when the hedged transaction is reflected in earnings.
 For derivatives designated as fair value hedges, changes in the fair value of the derivatives are reflected in current earnings, together with changes in the fair value of the related hedged item if there is a highly effective correlation between changes in the fair value of the interest rate swaps and changes in the fair value of the underlying asset or liability that is intended to be hedged.
-If there is not a highly effective correlation between changes in the fair value of the underlying asset or liability that is intended to be hedged, then only the changes in the fair value of the interest rate swap and changes in the fair value of the interest rate swap are reflected in the Company's consolidated financial statements.
+If there is not a highly effective correlation between changes in the fair value of the interest rate swap and changes in the fair value of the underlying asset or liability that is intended to be hedged, then only the changes in the fair value of the interest rate swaps are reflected in the Company's consolidated financial statements.

 The Company offers various interest rate derivative contracts to its clients.
 When derivative transactions are executed with its clients, the derivative contracts are offset by paired trades with third-party financial institutions including with central counterparties ("CCP").
 Certain derivative contracts entered with CCPs are settled-to-market daily to the extent the CCP's rulebooks legally characterize the variation margin as settlement.
 Derivative contracts are intended to allow borrowers to lock in attractive intermediate and long-term fixed rate financing while not increasing the interest rate risk to the Company.
 These transactions are generally not linked to specific Company assets or liabilities on the Consolidated Balance Sheets or to forecasted transactions in a hedging relationship and, therefore, are economic hedges.
 The contracts are marked to market at each reporting period.
 The changes in fair values of the derivative contracts traded with third-party financial institutions are expected to be largely comparable to the changes in fair values of the derivative transactions executed with clients throughout the terms of these contracts, except for the credit valuation adjustment component.
 The Company records credit valuation adjustments on derivatives to properly reflect the variances of credit worthiness between the Company and the counterparties, considering the effects of enforceable master netting agreements and collateral arrangements.
-As of December 31, 2023 and 2022, the Company had outstanding interest rate derivative contracts with certain clients and third-party financial institutions with a notional amount of \$650.9 million and \$595.4 million, respectively, with a fair value of \$38.6 million and \$50.0 million, respectively, for both clients and third-party financial institutions.
-As of December 31, 2022, the notional amount of \$205.6 million of interest rate swaps cleared through the CCP.
+As of December 31, 2024, and 2023, the Company had outstanding interest rate derivative contracts with certain clients and third-party financial institutions with a notional amount of \$680.5 million and \$650.9 million, respectively, with a fair value of \$32.7 million and \$38.6 million, respectively, for both clients and third-party financial institutions.
+As of December 31, 2024, and 2023, for borrower swap transactions, there were no notional amount of interest rate swaps cleared through the CCP.